NLnetLabs/cascade/doc/manual/source/hsms.rst

    cascade hsm add --insecure --username <PKCS#11 token label> --password <PKCS#11 PIN> kmip2pkcs11 127.0.0.1

 ..
-Note:: :option:`--insecure` must be used if using a self-signed TLS certificate, which is the default.
+Note:: The :option:`--insecure` option must be used if using a self-signed TLS certificate, which is the default.
 127.0.0.1 should be changed if your :program:`kmip2pkcs11` instance is running on a different address.

 Cascade will verify that it can connect and that the target server appears to be a KMIP compatible HSM.

 ..
-Note:: Cascade does **not** yet verify that the target KMIP server supports the features needed by Cascade.
+Note:: Cascade does **not** yet verify that the target KMIP server supports the :ref:`operations<kmip2pkcs11:index:supported operations>` needed by Cascade.
 For :program:`kmip2pkcs11` this isn't a problem as it is designed to work with Cascade.

 Next, we need to add the HSM to a policy so that when zones are added the keys for the zones will be generated using the HSM.